-The grant amount will be up to 100 per cent of eligible project costs except for local governing bodies where the grant amount will be up to 50 per cent of eligible project costs.
+The grant amount will be up to 100 per cent of eligible project expenditure (grant percentage) except for local governing bodies where the grant amount will be up to 50 per cent of eligible project expenditure.

-- The minimum grant amount is \$2,500 - The maximum grant amount is \$20,000.
+- The minimum grant amount is \$2,500. - The maximum grant amount is \$20,000.